isaacSennerholt/sudelity/README.md

 > There is no universal right behavior — only contextual resonance.

 Sudelism replaces rigid moral laws with a refined sensitivity to context.
 A behavior is not good because it follows a rule, but because it maintains or restores perceptual balance in a particular environment.
 It is unethical to forcibly assert one’s own norms at the expense of others’ familiarity — especially when it destabilizes more than it harmonizes.
-This includes the subtle violence of reorienting environments to suit oneself without attending to the disorientation imposed on others.
+This includes the subtle disruption of reorienting environments to suit oneself without attending to the disorientation imposed on others.

 4. Emotional Ecology Over Intentional Purity